baumgach/tue-slurm-helloworld/instructions/virtual-env-workflow.md

 python --version
 ````

 That is the system-wide Python version.
-At the time of writing the system wide Python defaults to `python2.7`, altough `python3` is also installed with version `3.6.8`.
+At the time of writing the system wide Python defaults to `python2.7`, although `python3` is also installed with version `3.6.8`.
 Using Conda we can instead install whichever specific Python version we like.
 For example

 ````
 conda install python==3.9.7